Kitchen Layout 101: The Kitchen Work Triangle & Zones

 CRD's hybrid approach

-The kitchen work triangle is still valid, but we always layer on the zones concept.
+The concept of kitchen triangles is still valid, but we always layer on the zones concept.
 At CRD, we approach kitchen design from these two perspectives: space planning for the triangle and locating supporting items nearby.
 For the triangle, you don’t want the major path of traffic to cross in front of the refrigerator causing an annoying convergence zone of people and door swings.
 Nor do you want appliances directly opposite each other.
 For instance, the range should not be right across from sink.
 There is nothing worse than bending over to open to oven door and bumping into someone washing dishes.

 For zones, we strive to provide a custom plan for each cabinet in the kitchen.
 Our programming process (an architectural term for learning everything we can about our clients’ unique needs) allows us to create a customized cabinet-by-cabinet plan for each kitchen we design.
 While each plan reflects the owner’s unique needs, in general, we locate the dishes and glassware near the sink and dishwasher.
 We design storage space for table linens near the table.
 Spices and oils are near the range.
 Food storage, such as zipper bags and reusable containers are near the sink.